 First of all, both price per user.
 Remember, you are paying for access to the application, not feature utilization.
 Theoretically, you could end up paying more for a bunch of features you never use.

 Karbon: $70/month per user, or $588/year ($49/mo pre paid) per user

 Jetpack Workflow: $40/month per user, or $360/year ($30/mo pre paid) per user

-As mentioned, both products are “everything included’ outside of the per user.
-Jetpack also includes unlimited document management storage as well.
+As mentioned, both products are “everything included’ outside of the per user price.
+This means you have unlimited use of all contained features.